KylerLoucks/sam-templates/README.md

 >Instructions on deploying and testing this can be found [here](https://github.com/alexcasalboni/aws-lambda-power-tuning)

+### Migrating x86 Lambda functions to arm64
+Many Lambda functions may only need a configuration change to take advantage of the price/performance of Graviton2.
+Other functions may require repackaging the Lambda function using Arm-specific dependencies, or rebuilding the function binary or container image.

+You may not require an Arm processor on your development machine to create Arm-based functions.
+You can build, test, package, compile, and deploy Arm Lambda functions on x86 machines using `AWS SAM` and `Docker Desktop`.
+If you have an Arm-based system, such as an `Apple M1 Mac`, you can natively compile binaries.
+> More information can be found in [this post](https://aws.amazon.com/blogs/compute/migrating-aws-lambda-functions-to-arm-based-aws-graviton2-processors/)

 ### x86_64:
 For Memory intensive Lambdas, it is most cost effective to use x86_64 architecture.
 For CPU intensive workloads, ARM64 provides the quickest execution times and most cost savings over x86_64.